 The below is a synopsis of what I had already researched about this subject and posted on a prior blog, dated March 17, 2017.

 Review regarding the smoke surrounding our republican President Donald Trump’s connections to Russia:

 1.)
 Deutsche is our president’s largest creditor.

 2.)
-Deutsche Bank has already been fined millions of dollars for laundering Russian dirty monies to the tune of $10 billion dollars via various methods and entities including the Bank of Cyprus.
+Deutsche Bank has already been fined by US and UK governmental agencies for over $630 million dollars for laundering Russian dirty monies to the tune of $10 billion dollars via various methods and entities including via the Bank of Cyprus.

 3.)
 The head of Deutsche Bank during this dark period, Josef Ackermann became the chairman of the Bank of Cyprus in 2014.

 4.)
 The largest shareholder of the Bank of Cyprus, Dmitry Rybolovlev is the same Russian oligarch who purchased the president’s Palm Beach home in 2008 for the inflated price of $95 million to $100 million dollars when it was appraised for about $60 million dollars.

 5.)
 Around the time that the Russian oligarch Dmitry Rybolovlev purchased the president’s property in Palm Beach in 2008, the president was suing Deutsche Bank in 2008 over a $40 million loan that came due.
 He claimed that the 2008 downward spiral in property values, due to the US recession was as an “Act of God” which absolved him from having to honor this obligation.
 Somehow this whole incident was taken care of and Deutsche Bank has continued to loan the president monies.